 Running a node on the new testnet will be free and network participants can create accounts, generate transactions, and observe network capacity and throughput.

-With many legacy companies and businesses already launching operations on blockchain or migrating fully to it, it is expected that 20% of global economic infrastructure will be running on blockchain-based systems.
+With many legacy companies and businesses already launching operations on the blockchain or migrating fully to it, it is expected that 20% of global economic infrastructure will be running on blockchain-based systems.
 This will add colossal U.S. business value by $3.2 million annually.

 Mainnet and wallet

-The mainnet is expected to launch in September this year alongside the Enterprise Platform 1.0 package to allow enterprise-ready applications and creation of working Proof-of-Concepts (PoCs).
+The mainnet is expected to launch in September this year alongside the Enterprise Platform 1.0 package to allow enterprise-ready applications and creation of working Proofs-of-Concept (PoCs).
 The mainnet will host multiple products and will initially be deployed on Insolar’s nodes with external nodes being included as part of the network.

 Multiple use cases